Publicis, Omnicom seek to resolve leadership spat over CFO job - sources

 Behind the spat over the group’s finance chief is a deeper question about how the new operation should be run, said two of the people.

-The choice of the CFO could determine whether the new company adopts the Publicis approach or the more decentralised model favoured by Omnicom in which individual agencies have more leeway in everything from technology systems to supplies, the people said.
+The choice of the CFO could determine whether the new company adopts the Publicis approach or the more decentralized model favored by Omnicom in which individual agencies have more leeway in everything from technology systems to supplies, the people said.

 “There are ongoing talks on the leadership issue,” said one of the people on Sunday.
 “Wren and Levy are determined to find a solution because it is simply in the interests of both companies.
 The best guarantee of success is the two CEOs determination to complete the deal.”